AikidoSec/firewall-java/docs/spring_webflux.md

                 exchange.getResponse().setStatusCode(HttpStatus.FORBIDDEN); // 403
                 response = "You are blocked by Zen.".getBytes(StandardCharsets.UTF_8);
             }

             DataBufferFactory dataBufferFactory = exchange.getResponse().bufferFactory();
             DataBuffer dataBuffer = dataBufferFactory.wrap(response);
             return exchange.getResponse().writeWith(Mono.just(dataBuffer));
         }

         return webFilterChain.filter(exchange);
     }
 }
 ```
-We are planning on providing such a filter ourselves for easy plug & play use, once we release our maven package.

 ## Setting a user (optional)
 If you want support for user-blocking or rate-limiting per user you will have to set your user.
 Do make sure that you run your SetUser filter before you run your rate-limiting filter.